TypeStrong/ts-loader/README.md

 This will ensure that the plugin checks for both syntactic errors (eg `const array = [{} {}];`) and semantic errors (eg `const x: number = '1';`).
 By default the plugin only checks for semantic errors (as when used with ts-loader in `transpileOnly` mode, ts-loader will still report syntactic errors).

+Also, if you are using `thread-loader` in watch mode, remember to set `poolTimeout: Infinity` so workers don't die.

 #### getCustomTransformers _( () => { before?: TransformerFactory<SourceFile>[]; after?: TransformerFactory<SourceFile>[]; } )_

 Provide custom transformers - only compatible with TypeScript 2.3+ (and 2.4 if using `transpileOnly` mode).
 For example usage take a look at [typescript-plugin-styled-components](https://github.com/Igorbek/typescript-plugin-styled-components) or our [test](test/comparison-tests/customTransformer).